 Along the roadside, from time to time, you find a white bicycle, alone but for a bouquet of flowers tucked into the wheel.
 These white bikes do not belong to anyone; they represent the spot where a biker’s life was tragically taken.
 They also visually remind drivers to be cautious of bikers, and likewise, bikers to be cautious of drivers.
 Anyone driving and peddling any bike on the road owes each other a duty of care to be cautious and do no harm.
 Sometimes, however, that duty is breached, and injury, or worse, occurs.

 According to the National Highway Traffic Safety Administration (NHTSA), the United States experienced a 64% increase, between 2000 and 2012, in persons riding their bicycle to/from work.
 No longer are bikes for mere recreational and exercise purposes; they are becoming a means of transportation for many people.
-In fact, the City of Montgomery has been recognized nationally for its initiative to create bicycle friendly communities and enhance bicycle facilities.
+In fact, the City of Montgomery has been recognized nationally for its initiative to create bicycle-friendly communities and enhance bicycle facilities.
 Montgomery currently has more than 156 miles of bicycle infrastructure throughout the city.
-With an increase in bicyclists, unfortunately, comes an increase in accident involving bicyclists.
+With an increase in bicyclists, unfortunately, comes an increase in an accident involving bicyclists.

 Bicycle accidents often end in death or very serious injury for the bike rider because the bike rider is very vulnerable; apart from a helmet, there is basically nothing to protect the biker from the impact of the vehicle.
 The more cyclists on the streets, the more likelihood of accidents.

-Bicycle accidents can happen anywhere in Alabama, but generally they are more likely to happen in urban areas outside of intersections.
+Bicycle accidents can happen anywhere in Alabama, but generally, they are more likely to happen in urban areas outside of intersections.
 According to the NHTSA, 33 percent of bike accidents happen at intersections while the remaining 67 percent occurred in multiple other locations.
 In 2014, according to Alabama’s Department of Transportation, there were a total of 203 accidents involving bikes, which resulted in 195 percent injuries and 8 fatalities.
 Thurs, in almost all incidences, the biker was injured.
 Half of those killed were under the age of 25.

 |Bicyclists Involved in Crashes by Age (ADOT)|

-Awareness of bicyclist and campaigns to share the road may be helping.
+Awareness of bicyclists and campaigns to share the road may be helping.
 The number of crashes from 2005 to 2014 decreased by 26 percent, from 275 crashes to 203 crashes.
 That said the percentage of those injured was higher in 2014 (at 96%) than in 2005 (at 78%).

 Bicycle accidents can be caused by either the bike rider or the driver of the car.